 The main hurdle I had to overcome was the interface between the computer and the radio.
 From my experience with VOX circuits under iPhone, I decided that I HAD to find an alternate way to start sending audio and to key the radio when audio came in (from the internet side).
 Since the source code for iPhone was not available, I had to look for an alternative.
 I was told about Speak Freely by a friend of mine, and I decided to give it a try.

 I played around with modifying the source code for several weeks and finally came up with some code that works.
 The software starts the link radio transmitting once packets have been received over the internet and unkeys once they stop coming in.
 The software starts sending audio once a signal is received and continues to send it until the signal is removed.
 This logic control is performed using the parallel port of the computer and all the computer chips are on a separate interface controller board.
 I have designed this board, and I am building them and selling them at cost to promote the project.

 The whole system is DTMF controllable.
-The control codes lie imbedded in a separate program that reads the DTMF tones from the decoder chip (located on the interface controller board) and activates various parts of the software.
+The control codes lie embedded in a separate program that reads the DTMF tones from the decoder chip (located on the interface controller board) and activates various parts of the software.
 DTMF codes are used to enable/disable linking, open/close links and set identifiers.
 Every site will have the ability to connect direct to any other site(s), either using direct connections or reflector sites.